rickrodness/cse15l-lab-reports/new_file.md

 1. The working directory was `/home` when running the following commands:
    - `ls` returned `lecture1` because the `ls` command lists all the files in the current directory.
 In this case, the directory was `/home` so it listed the only directory inside of home which was `lecture1`.
 Lastly, no error occurred since the output is what I would expect since `lecture1` is the only visible item inside of the current working directory.

    - `cd` returned nothing because we are already inside the root directory named `home`.
+No error occured.

-   - `cat` allows us to read and write directly to a file.
-It did not do anything because we fed it zero arguments.
+   - `cat` with zero arguements did not produce any output because it did not have a file to read or write to.
+No error occured.

 ![Image](CS15L_2.png)

 2. The working directory was `/home` when running the following commands:

    - `ls` returned `Hello.class Hello.java messages` because the `ls` command lists all the files inside of the directory `lecture1`.
+No error occured.

    - `cd` moved the working directory inside of `lecture1`.
+No error ocurred.

    - `cat` returned an error because `lecture1` is a directory, not a file we can read and write to.
+An error occured, this error is because `cat` is a command used to display the content of a file and returned an error since lecture1 is a directory.

 ![Image](CS15L_3.png)

 3. The working directory was `/lecture1` when running the following commands:

    - `ls` returned a list of all the files with the name `Hello.java`.
+No error occured.
    - `cd` command with a file as an argument threw an error because the file is not a directory.
+An error occured becaise the file is not a directory we can move to, cd is for changing to a different directory.
    - `cat` with a file as the argument returned the contents of the file right on the command line.
+No error occured.